J4FF/Ctrl_F/README.md

 5. Open the Projekt Foulder with your IDE.

     ![](https://github.com/J4FF/Ctrl_F/blob/main/image.png)
-6. Paste your Discord token by copying it and right-clicking on the application.
-Some users can also try `CTRL + V` or `CTRL + Shift + V`.
 6. Paste your Discord token by copying it and replacing it with "YOUR_BOT_TOKEN".(All the way down in the code)
    - **IMPORTANT:** DO NOT share the token!
 Others can use this to log into your account.
    - Note that to make it respond to your commands, you will need to keep the application/script window alive as it is what runs the bot to begin with.
 After you are done with everything, you can safely just close it.
-7. When the bot has logged in, copy the invite link given to you by highlighting the URL and right-clicking, then go to a browser and paste the URL.

 7. Invite the bot in to your server.

 8. Within the server, Use `/search` or `"!f"`.

 ## Need Support? 📞